jupyter/tmpnb/README.md

                                    comma-delimited string, specified in the
                                    form hostname:IP (default [])
   --host-directories               Mount the specified directory as a data
+                                   volume at a user specified location
-                                   volume, multiple         directories can be
+                                   (empty value to use the  default location), multiple directories can be specified by
-                                   specified by using a comma-delimited string,
+                                   using a comma-delimited string,
                                    directory path must provided in full
-                                   (eg: /home/steve/data/:r), permissions
+                                   (eg: /home/steve/data/:/usr/data/:r),
-                                   default to         rw
-  --host-network                   Attaches the containers to the host
-                                   networking instead of the default docker
+                                   permissions default to rw --host-network                   Attaches the containers to the host networking instead of the default docker
                                    bridge.
 Affects the semantics of